 Oregon's Climate & Health Program is funded through the Climate-Ready States and Cities Initiative at the Center for Disease Control and Prevention.
 As part of this initiative, each state is developing profile reports that will help to facilitate an evidence-based approach to climate change adaptation in public health.

 For questions regarding the report contact: Brendon Haggerty, firstname.lastname@example.org.

 When it comes to protecting our health, we know that risks vary from place to place, and person to person.
 Some communities are more vulnerable to climate risks than others and potential impacts to our health depend on a number of factors, including where we live and our current health condition.
-Following the release of the Oregon Climate and Health Profile, our program will conduct a statewide social vulnerability assessment to better understand who is at greatest risk.
+The program will build on the profile report by conducting a statewide vulnerability assessment.